SWG 554 Movie Analysis

 Finding Scholarly References

-You can use the Library Search box to find scholarly articles and books:
+You can use the search box on the library homepage to find scholarly articles:

 1. Enter your topic as keywords.
 Keywords are short 1-3 word phrases that cover the main aspects of your topic.
 For example, you might use the theory you are using to assess your character as one of your keywords.